armory/docs/content/en/docs/installation/aurora-install.md

 5. For **Manifest Source**, ensure that you select your manifest source.
 If you are using the `hello-world` sample manifest described later, select **Text**.
 6. **Using text as the manifest source:**

    In the **Manifest** field, provide your manifest.
-If you are using the `hello-world` manifest, the manifest deploys NGINX, but the deployment intentionally takes longer than usual.
+If you are using the `hello-world` manifest, enter that manifesst.

    <details><summary>Show me the <code>hello-world</code> manifest</summary>